uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 2) Go to `Image` > `Color` > `Split Channels`.

 Individual image channels are displayed in separate windows.
-This operation only works on multi-channel image stacks or RGB images.
+This operation only works on multichannel image stacks or RGB images.

 <br>